Miles Morales: Miscellaneous

 Miles Morales appears as the title character of the novel Miles Morales: Spider-Man and its sequel Miles Morales: Suspended, both by Jason Reynolds.

 Merchandise

 In March 2018, Sideshow Collectibles debuted a Miles Morales Spider-Man Premium Format Figure, a 17"-tall polystone statue depicting Morales jumping over the gaping jaws of a giant Venom symbiote.
 The statue features two removal heads, with and without the mask, and an extra hand holding the mask.
 Upon its release, the statue was priced at $520.

-A Lego minifigure of Miles Morales appears as part of the Lego Minifigures theme.